petermr/CEVOpen/classification/README.md

  - spacy  https://spacy.io/models#conventions
  - Jupyter Notebook for ease of collaboration, documentation and packaging.
  ## 5. Methodology :
- 1. Extract features using unsupervised K-means clustering .
+ 1. Extract features(frequently occuring words) using unsupervised K-means clustering .
+This is followed by keyphrase extraction using [pke library](https://github.com/boudinfl/pke).
- 2. Use obtained features to immplement semisupervised sentence level search.
-Usage of weight and numbder of hits/ sentence to retreive unlabelled acknowledgments.
+ 2. Use obtained features and keyphrases to come up with an xml dictionary to immplement semisupervised sentence level search using spacy's phrase matcher.
+Usage of weight and numbder of hits per sentence to retreive unlabelled acknowledgments.
+ 3. Build a training data set (also known as the gold standard) by manually labelling statements using human intelligence and inference.
+Acknow vs Not_Acknow label binary classification dataset.
- 3. Build a classifier using support vector machines and multinomialNB naive bayes.
+ 4. Build a classifier using support vector machines, multinomialNB naive bayes, random classifier, logistic regression and k nearest neighbors.
- 4. Label unlabelled amd wrongly labelled sections using the classifier.
+ 5. Cross validate the classifier by running testing the model on external data (From oil1000 corpus).
+ 6. Make the code conformant and document the python module using docstrings, pylint and pyment.